• Skip to primary navigation

 Grow a bean in a jar

-A bean in a jar is an easy activity is a great way to learn about the conditions needed for germination.
+A bean in a jar is an easy activity and a fantastic, visual way to learn about the conditions needed for germination.
 Another idea is to set up two and grow one in the dark and one in the light to see what happens.

 Make your own seed bombs!

-These sprout heads are a great springtime activity too!
+Sprout heads are a great springtime activity, too!

-Learn about different types of clouds by making egg white on toast!
+Learn about different types of clouds by making egg whites on toast!

 4 pieces of toast with egg white shaped clouds!